bartvanhoey/FunctionalCSharp/README.md

 Enumerable.Range(1, 3).Select(i => i * 3) // => [3, 6, 9]

+## Fail Fast Principle
+- Shortening the feedback loop
+- Confidence in the working of the code
+- Protects the persistence state

 ## Filtering

 Given a sequence and a predicate, filtering yields a new sequence consisting of the elements from the given sequence that pass the predicate (in LINQ, Where).
 Enumerable.Range(1, 10).Where(i => i % 3 == 0) // => [3, 6, 9]

 ## Sorting